marionebl/jaketrent-blog/content/post/bring-your-listeners-with-you.md

 tags:
   - "conf"
 description: When speaking and teaching, make sure to remember to bring your listeners with you.
-keywords: conference, speaking, expectations, definitions, respect, attention
+metaKeywords: conference, speaking, expectations, definitions, respect, attention
 published: true
 image: https://i.imgur.com/keI6970.jpg
 ---